ccbogel/QualCoder/README.md

 ### Prerequisites
 Optional: VLC for audio/video coding.
-Optional: ffmpeg installed for speech-to-text and waveform image see here to install ffmpeg on Windows:  https://phoenixnap.com/kb/ffmpeg-windows.
+Optional: ffmpeg installed for waveform image see here to install ffmpeg on Windows:  https://phoenixnap.com/kb/ffmpeg-windows.

 On the first start of QualCoder, you may want to [setup the AI enhanced features](#setup-of-the-ai-features) as described below.